fabiodamasceno/backend-test/src/node/README.md

 `yarn test:watch` will run tests and bring jest interactive console.
 The code coverage was disabled in watch mode to speed up feedback.

-By default Jest will try to find affected testes since the last commit.
-You can type 'a' to run all tests.
+By default Jest will try to find affected tests since the last commit.
+You can type `a` to run all tests.

+### Integration tests
+Integration tests uses [supertest](https://github.com/visionmedia/supertest) to start api and create a facade to make requests.
+Assertions are made using the awesome [jest snapshot](https://facebook.github.io/jest/docs/snapshot-testing.html) feature.
+This tools are awesome because they will assert that the api won't break any previous contract accidentaly.

 #### package.json tasks